yguitton/CP-Seeker/README.md

 # CP-Seeker application

-## How to install run this application
+## How to install and run this application

 ### Windows
 For Windows users, we created one file to click to be able to run our application.